Explore how PDF Spaces supports smooth teamwork with shared files, clear permissions, and built‑in tools for reviewing and contributing.

 Collaborators can easily track updates:

-• View and reply to comments.
-Files or notes with comments show a Comments icon, which you can select to view and reply.
+- View and reply to comments.
+Files or notes with comments display a Comments icon that you can select to view and reply to comments.

 Managing a shared PDF Space

-As the owner of a PDF Space, you retain full control over access and participation.
-You can unshare the PDF Space at any time to revoke access instantly or delete it entirely when the project is complete, just be sure to download any important files first.
+As the owner of a PDF Space, you retain control over access and participation.
+You can unshare the PDF Space at any time to revoke access instantly or delete it entirely when the project is complete.
+Just be sure to download any necessary files first.
 If roles change, you can adjust participant permissions or remove people through the Share settings.
-You can also review who currently has access whenever needed.
+You can also check who currently has access whenever you need to.